matthahalol/Natural_Disaster_Alerts/README.md

 Overview

 The Predictive Alert System for Natural Disasters is a data-driven project designed to analyze historical and real-time disaster data to enhance emergency response strategies.
-Using machine learning and statistical analysis, the system identifies patterns in seismic activity, weather conditions, and environmental factors to provide early warnings for earthquakes, hurricanes, floods, and wildfires.
+Using machine learning and statistical analysis, the system identifies patterns in seismic activity, weather conditions, and environmental factors to provide early warnings for earthquakes.

 By leveraging datasets from Kaggle and other sources, we aim to improve disaster preparedness, optimize resource allocation, and reduce the impact of natural disasters.